 How to Fix It?

-People who work in the same enterprise should be motivated to be honest and open about their feelings and desires on a certain work position, so try to find a way to reinforce a positive approach in the office with rewards and acknowledging the effort.
+People who work in the same enterprise need to be honest.
+They should be open about their feelings and desires on a certain work position.
+You need to find a way to reinforce a positive approach in the office with rewards and acknowledging the effort.
 People like to hear that they did a good job, so prompt feedback is important.

 Still, you need to keep in mind that sometimes feedback isn’t enough – it should become a dialogue.
 Managers can’t just make people like and trust them.
-It’s something that is built with time and that’s based on acts, not just talk.
 A strong management team will know how to handle the pressure and to build a trusting relationship with employees.
-Strong culture in a business is made of people who have the same goal and the same drive to accomplish it.
-Once the goal is clearly set and there are people who can take the wheel, the company will start to feel like a family.
+People who have the same goal make strong business culture.